spacekitcat/fourier-exp-01/README.md

 # untitled Fourer transform experiments

-Fourier transforms are really cool and I want to understand the maths better.
+Fourier transforms are really cool and I want to learn the maths and concepts behind it all.

 ## Journal